Which Travel Conferences Should You Attend from June through December of 2026?

 Traverse has also hosted other side events in the past such as BorderlessLive, Antigua Elite Conference, Traverse Virtual Events and others.
 Traverse has something for everyone.

 So far, in my relatively short digital nomad career with my limited conference experiences, Traverse has impressed me the most.
 They are well-organized, open-minded, multi-ethnic and diverse in every way possible.
 They are progressive in a way that isn't provocative.
 They are creative and innovative with exceptional multi-themed events.
 I was truly surprised and delighted at just how different and better they are compared to TBEX.
 Due to all of this, I strongly endorse Traverse as a conference for every kind of traveler and even for those who aspire to become travelers and digital nomads.
 Traverse admins don't judge people and gossip about them based on who they are, where they're from, what they look like, how they vote, their sexual orientation, how they talk or even what they believe.
 They don't hold any of this against anyone.
-They don't mess with people or give them dirty looks.
+They don't mess with people.
+They're very professional.
 Everyone is welcome at Traverse events, so go check them out.
 They're a lot of fun and they provide educational and memorable experiences.
 Traverse also provides exceptional and invaluable networking opportunities.

 The next conference that I'll discuss has a bit of a different setup from Traverse and TBEX, but is one that I would recommend, not based on my personal experience (I've never been), but on the experiences and reviews of those who have attended them.
 It actually has two separate experiences to it; Nomadbase, which is the event on land and Nomad Cruise, which is the event at sea.